 Some of the zombies are rather disturbing.
-Specifically the Butcher, who has had his entire forearm sawed into a sharp blade made out of his arm bone.
+Specifically the Butcher, who has gnawed all the flesh from his arms and scraped the bones into crude blades with his teeth.
 Nice

 What's possibly even scarier then any zombie is the people caught in-between.
 There's murders, sociopaths, and depraved people in general all over the island.